ivstiv/pixelart-converter/README.md

 **Another one:**

 ![Case 2](https://github.com/Ivstiv/drednot-pixelart-converter/blob/master/images/doc4.png)
-# Usage
+# Usage and Download

-You can download the compiled jar bundled with all dependencies from here.
+You can download the compiled jar bundled with all dependencies from [here](https://github.com/Ivstiv/drednot-pixelart-converter/blob/master/drednot-pixelart-converter-1.0.jar?raw=true).
 The UI is pretty self-explanatory, just don't feed the program large images.
 It is supposed to work with pixel arts with 1 to 1 ratio e.g sprites.